janzeteachesit/100-days-of-writing/_drafts/powerful-ideas-statistical-mechanics.md

 > Simulating random particle motion

-> magine a world where children play a game with pennies.
+> Imagine a world where children play a game with pennies.
 Sitting in a row, they flip, pass, and count pennies to observe how the distribution of pennies changes over time.
 The mechanics of the game are simple:
 >  1. Flip your pennies.
 >  2. Pass the pennies that come up heads to the person on your right and the pennies that come up tails to the person on your left.
 >  3. In return, collect and count the pennies passed to you by your neighbors.